datapartnership/syria-economic-monitor/_sources/docs/2023-summer-economic-monitor.md

 scale: 50%
 align: center
 ---
-Percent Change in Nighttime Lights: January to March
+Percent Change in Nighttime Lights: January to March.
+The two black lines show locations where the earthquake intensity was (a) very strong and (b) strong.
 ```

 #### Subdistricts with Moderate or Higher Earthquake Intensity